Student Interest Groups

 school through teamwork across all four classes.

-medicine, and how they can be used in conjunction to attain and maintain a greater sense of well-being.
-The IH SIG organizes semi-regular events which may include guest speakers, discussion panels and lectures focusing on various aspects
+and how they can be used in conjunction to attain and maintain a greater sense of well-being.
+The IH SIG organizes semi-regular events which may include guest speakers, discussion panels and lectures focusing on various aspects of Integrative

-and local organizations through panels, shadowing, simulations, and other events.
-MSFC welcomes anyone who would like to learn more about issues surrounding abortion and reproductive healthcare at both a local and a national
+organizations through panels, shadowing, simulations, and other events.
+MSFC welcomes anyone who would like to learn more about issues surrounding abortion and reproductive healthcare at both a local and a national level.

 The Military Medicine SIG is a community of military-affiliated and military-interested medical students that aims to connect students, faculty, and staff to helpful resources, networking opportunities, and physical training.